Frequently Asked Questions

 Letter of Support Application

-As a businessman, Senator Scott understands and appreciates innovation and hard work.
+As a businessman, Senator Scott understands and appreciates innovation and hard work and is always working to provide a positive return on American taxpayer dollars.
 Our office aims to assist you through the grants process.
 To request letters of support for federal grants related projects, please apply using our online application, which can be accessed using the “Apply here” button below.
 Please note, that letters of support are not automatically supplied to every requestor; each application is thoroughly and independently reviewed.
-Our office does not offer technical assistance for grant related services.
+Our office does not offer technical assistance for grant-related services.